+- Vitamin C. This is an antioxidant that is great for boosting the body’s immune system.
 Vitamin C is great for improving the appearance of the skin.
 And it helps with the absorption of iron which is also a nutrient found in passion fruit.

-Fiber.
+- Fiber.
 Yellow Passion fruit is a great source of Fiber.
 Fiber rich foods aid with digestion and prevent constipation.

-Magnesium.
+- Magnesium.
 A High amount of Magnesium is in Passionfruit deficiency has been linked to anxiety.
 Passion fruit tea may help you relax.

-Potassium.
+- Potassium.
 There is approximately 63 mg of potassium in the average Yellow Passionfruit.
 Potassium helps lower blood pressure.

-According to Harvard Medical.Edu Potassium lowers blood pressure by relaxing the walls of blood vessels.
+- According to Harvard Medical.Edu Potassium lowers blood pressure by relaxing the walls of blood vessels.

-Passion Fruit Side Effects
+Yellow Passion Fruit Side Effects

-People who take blood thinners should exercise caution about drug interaction because of the presence of Vitamin k in the fruit.
+- People who take blood thinners should exercise caution about drug interaction because of the presence of Vitamin k in the fruit.

 Yellow passion fruit is a delicous tropical with the taste to match.
 The fruit in now available in many places around the globe.

 Passion fruit can be eaten raw as well as combined with other foods and beverages.
 The Passionfruit flower has been used for herbal tea over many years.
 It is taken to improve sleep.